Regenchen/Regenchen.github.io/research.md

 -  **Development of Children’s Meta-cognition across Cultures**
    + *Know* and *think* are the most commonly used cognitive words in English.
 However, little is known about how these two words are acquired and used by young children over the course of their development.
 Research on how children use the two words can shed light on the development of meta-cognition, especially children’s understanding of belief and knowledge.
-   + Upcoming poster at Biennial Conference of the Cognitive Development Society 2022
+   + Poster under review at Biennial Conference of the Cognitive Development Society 2022

 -  **Early Math Learning in Chinese Families**
    + Children demonstrate various levels of mathematical skills even before formal schooling, with Chinese children consistently showing superior performance.
 By examining families in China, this study aims to detect how Chinese parenting support early math learning.
 Another purpose of our research is to understand whether and how multiple factors in the early home environment, such as socio-economic background, parental beliefs, and child gender shape children’s mathematical experiences under Chinese social and cultural contexts.